Databricks Serverless Conversion Guide¶

 Important: MDB/ACCDB Files Require Subprocess

-Due to Java SDK dependencies, MDB/ACCDB files must use subprocess commands instead of %sh
+Due to Java SDK dependencies, MDB/ACCDB files must use subprocess commands instead of %sh magic commands.
+All other file formats (CSV, XML, Excel, DBF) can use %sh commands.

 Convert MDB File (Subprocess Method - Correct)¶